mxskylar/phlexicon/README.md

-# phonetic-flashcards
+# phlexicon
-Desktop app to create flashcards for learning languages at a phonetic level.
+A phonetic catalog for lexions: Study a language.
+Document its vocabulary.
+Anlyze its accents.